MBBS Admission 2026: NEET Cutoffs, Counselling & Private Fees

 The Qualifying Cutoff (Eligibility to Participate)

 To even register for MCC or State Counselling (including for NRI and Management Quota seats), a student must meet the minimum qualifying percentile.
-For 2026, the expected qualifying marks out of 720 are:
+As per the NEET UG 2026 result declared by NTA on 16 July 2026, the official qualifying marks out of 720 are:

 The Admission Cutoff (Safe Scores for a Seat)